RichyP85/Crypto-Widget-UBQ/README.md

 To use this skin you must first download and install the Rainmeter desktop customization tool from https://www.rainmeter.net/

 # Setup
-Upon opening the widget (CryptoWidgetUBQ\CryptoWidget\UBQ-Mining-Monitor) for the first time you will see two windows open like this:
+Upon opening the widget for the first time you will see two windows open like this:

 ![Screenshot1](https://raw.githubusercontent.com/RichyP85/Crypto-Widget-UBQ1.0/master/Screens/Screen1.png)